+Agricultural Water Law Lauren Bernadett 2 credit full semester course; online LAWW 713V Hybrid (Asynchronous with 4 online meetings) This course, taught by California water law attorney and professor Lauren Bernadett provides a study of the basic legal principles applicable to water rights through a consideration of water rights for agricultural use.
+Professor Bernadett brings years of rich practice experience to her teaching.
+This course is primarily an online, asynchronous course, but includes 4 synchronous meetings on Thursday afternoons to allow class discussion and Q&A with the professor.
+These meetings will be remote and are tentatively scheduled for 3:00 - 4:15 Central Time, August 21, September 11, October 16, and November 13.
+Agricultural Policy and the Federal Budget David Grahn 1 credit condensed course LAWW 7321 October 6-8, 2025 9:00 - 11:00 A.M.; 1:00 - 3:00 P.M.
+Monday and Tuesday 9:00 - 12:00 Wednesday (all Central Time) Synchronous remote delivery This unique course provides the back-story to policy development in Congress.
+Developed and taught by David Grahn and based on his decades of experience in D.C. working at high levels of the federal government, this fast-paced course introduces the impact of the Office of Management and Budget and the cost scoring system on federal agricultural policy making.
+Current farm policy issues are discussed within the context of budgetary constraints and pressures.
+Professor Grahn will teach this course remotely from the Washington D.C. area,, and it will not be recorded.
+Regular semester courses will be rescheduled to allow for this class to meet during the listed times.
 Independently Conducted Courses with Faculty Support Advanced Legal Research & Writing (required for LL.M.)
 Lauren Manning 1 credit full semester course LAWW 770V This required course includes research in a specialized area of agricultural or food law and the development of a paper that demonstrates rigorous legal analysis and quality legal writing.
 A variety of different article formats are available, from practice-oriented to scholarly.
 Professor Lauren Manning monitors student progress and provides assistance as needed, including the opportunity to workshop works-in-progress.
 While there is no prerequisite for this course, LL.M. candidates typically take it during their second full semester or after several semesters of part-time work.

-Independent Research in Agricultural & Food Law Susan Schneider 1-2 credit full semester course LAWW 771V This course provides an opportunity for independent research in agricultural and food law conducted under the supervision of a faculty member.
+Independent Research in Agricultural & Food Law Susan Schneider or Professor Kelly Nuckolls 1 credit full semester course LAWW 771V This course provides an opportunity for independent research in agricultural and food law conducted under the supervision of a faculty member.
 This can involve the drafting of a research article or undertaking a project outside of the scope of the classes offered.
 Professor Schneider approves the initial proposal and works with the student to assign a faculty advisor.

 Practicum in Advocacy (candidates must generally have completed at least one semester to participate)

 Kelly Nuckolls

 1-4 credit full semester course

-LAWW 764V

 This course provides experiential learning opportunities involving practice, regulatory, or policy work in agricultural or food law under the supervision of an experienced professional and Professor Kelly Nuckolls.
-The practicum includes the opportunity to apply to work with the USDA Office of General Counsel under its internship program.
 Professor Nuckolls is uniquely qualified to provide mentorship and supervision of our Practicum students.
-Her prior work in D.C. as Policy Analyst

-for the National Sustainable Agriculture Coalition helped her develop connections with advocacy groups across the country.
+Her prior work in D.C. as Policy Analyst for the National Sustainable Agriculture Coalition helped her develop connections with advocacy groups across the country.

 Professor Nuckolls now directs the Food and Agriculture Impact Project of the LL.M.
 Program.

+LAWW 764V

-Important dates for Fall Semester 2024
+Important dates for Fall Semester 2025

-Semester begins: August 19
+Semester begins: August 18

-Holidays: September 2 (Labor Day); October 14-15 (Fall Break); November 27-29 (Thanksgiving)
+Holidays: September 1 (Labor Day); October 13-14 (Fall Break); November 26-28 (Thanksgiving)

-Final exam period: December 2-13
+Final exam period: December 1-12